-The architecture program at ASU offers an integrated curriculum of professional courses and focuses on the design laboratory.
-The program reflects an awareness of the complex factors affecting the quality of the built environment.
-The program seeks through scholarship, teaching, research, design, and community service to develop the discipline and the knowledge necessary to address the important environmental and design issues faced by society.
+The architecture and landscape architecture programs at ASU offer an integrated curriculum of professional courses and focus on the design laboratory.
+The programs reflect an awareness of the complex factors affecting the quality of the built environment.
+The programs seek through scholarship, teaching, research, design, and community service to develop the discipline and the knowledge necessary to address the important environmental and design issues faced by society.

-In addition to developing knowledge and skills in architectural design, building technology, and professional practice, students are encouraged to select electives from a broad range of approved courses both within the college and across the university.
+In addition to developing knowledge and skills in architectural design, building technology, landscape architecture, and professional practice, students are encouraged to select electives from a broad range of approved courses both within the college and across the university.
 These electives may be selected to devise a minor, to further professional study, or in some other fashion to enrich the student's academic experience.

-The School of Architecture's program is organized by the faculty under the direction and administration of the director and standing committees of the faculty.
+The School of Architecture and Landscape Architecture programs are organized by the faculty under the direction and administration of the director and standing committees of the faculty.

-The faculty in the School of Architecture offer the Bachelor of Science in Design (B.S.D.) degree with a major in Architectural Studies.
+The faculty in the School of Architecture and Landscape Architecture offer the Bachelor of Science in Design (BSD) degree with a major in Architectural Studies and a Bachelor of Science in Landscape Architecture (BSLA) degree.

-The program in architecture culminates with the professional degree Master of Architecture (M.Arch.), which is accredited by the National Architectural Accrediting Board (NAAB).
+The program in architecture culminates with the professional degree Master of Architecture (MArch), which is accredited by the National Architectural Accrediting Board (NAAB).
 Completion of the program is intended to take six years.

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The NAAB, which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes two types of degrees: the Bachelor of Architecture and the Master of Architecture.
-A program may be granted a five-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards
+A program may be granted a five-year, threeyear, or two-year term of accreditation, depending on its degree of conformity with established educational standards.